Class action: Modern developments

 A major revision of the FRCP in 1966 radically transformed Rule 23, made the opt-out class action the standard option, and gave birth to the modern class action.
-Entire treatises have been written since to summarize the huge mass of law that sprang up from the 1966 revision of Rule 23.
-Just as medieval group litigation bound all members of the group regardless of whether they all actually appeared in court, the modern class action binds all members of the class, except for those who choose to opt-out (if the rules permit them to do so).
+Entire treatises have been written since to summarize the huge mass of case law that sprang up from the 1966 revision of Rule 23.
+Just as medieval group litigation bound all members of the group regardless of whether they all actually appeared in court, the modern class action binds all members of the class, except for those who choose to opt out (if the rules permit them to do so).
+Arthur Taylor von Mehren characterized the American opt-out class action as the "most extreme development of collective civil litigation in the modern legal world".

 The Advisory Committee that drafted the new Rule 23 in the mid-1960s was influenced by two major developments.
-First was the suggestion of Harry Kalven, Jr. and Maurice Rosenfield in 1941 that class-action litigation by individual shareholders on behalf of all shareholders of a company could effectively supplement direct government regulation of securities markets and other similar markets.
+First was the suggestion of Harry Kalven Jr. and Maurice Rosenfield in 1941 that class-action litigation by individual shareholders on behalf of all shareholders of a company could effectively supplement direct government regulation of securities markets and other similar markets.
 The second development was the rise of the civil rights movement, environmentalism and consumerism.
 The groups behind these movements, as well as many others in the 1960s, 1970s and 1980s, all turned to class actions as a means for achieving their goals.
 For example, a 1978 environmental law treatise reprinted the entire text of Rule 23 and mentioned "class actions" 14 times in its index.

 Businesses targeted by class actions for inflicting massive aggregate harm have sought ways to avoid class actions altogether.
 In the 1990s, the US Supreme Court issued several decisions that strengthened the "federal policy favoring arbitration".
 In response, lawyers have added provisions to consumer contracts of adhesion called "collective action waivers", which prohibit those signing the contracts from bringing class-action suits.
 In 2011, the US Supreme Court ruled in a 5–4 decision in AT&T Mobility v.
 Concepcion that the Federal Arbitration Act of 1925 preempts state laws that prohibit contracts from disallowing class-action lawsuits, which will make it more difficult for consumers to file class-action lawsuits.
 The dissent pointed to a saving clause in the federal act which allowed states to determine how a contract or its clauses may be revoked.